cerebrotech/field-engineered-projects-enablement/domsed/README.md

 [Alphabetical](https://www.reddit.com/r/kubernetes/comments/g864zf/is_there_a_way_to_change_the_triggering_order_of/) order of their names.
 You can control the order by changing their names.
 But it is not the best idea.
 Instead use the `Reinvocation Policy` [capability](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy)

-#### If there are multiple mutating webhooks what is the order in which they apply?
+#### If the mutation throws and error will my workspace fail?

+No. The mutation will not be applied.
+The [Failure Policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy) is set to `Ignore`

 ## ADD YOUR OWN FINDINGS AND EXTEND THIS PAGE